This year was...different. January 2020 feels like an entirely alternate universe at this point. With…

 Fran Hoffmann is a beloved longtime volunteer at Hill Center.
-She is a retired sociology professor who began volunteering at Hill Center soon after moving to Capitol Hill.
+She is a retired sociology professor who began volunteering at Hill Center soon after doing her research for Florida auto transport companies and ultimately moving to Capitol Hill.
 Whether she’s expertly directing crowds at Galleries Receptions, or answering phones in our Reception office, Fran is always a warm, friendly presence at Hill Center.

 While our building is closed, we wanted to catch up with Fran about what drew her to Hill Center, finding community on Capitol Hill and her online streaming suggestions!

 How would you describe yourself in 5 words (or phrases)?

 That’s a hard one!
 Friendly, curious, travel-loving, student of the human condition, person who draws strength from friends and family.